garylb2/async-js-example/docs/JSAsyncSyntax.md

 ### Limitations
 The main limitation of the ES6 Promise, in my opinion, is readability.
 Most implementations require anonymous callback functions inside of the Promise declaration, which is very different from synchronous code.
 It can be difficult to follow the flow of control through all of the Monads, and depending how the handlers are attached to the Promise, you can have [unexpected behavior](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then#Chaining).

-Promises are eager execution, so if you invoke a promise, it will immediately attempt to perform the contained behavior.
+Promises are eager execution, so if you invoke a Promise, it will immediately attempt to perform the contained behavior.
 If such behavior isn't account for, such eagerness can lead to rate limiting on APIs or excessive memory usage or any number of undesired results.

 ### Example
 Fire and forget chained file reads/prints